Dean-Rough/sylo/docs/ARCHITECTURE.md

 ## 7. Future Architecture Evolution

-As the advanced AI Productivity Suite features are developed, this architecture will evolve to include:
+With the completion of Phase 1, the architecture now includes project management, enhanced Google Workspace integration, and additional core features.
+As we move into Phase 2 (Advanced AI Productivity Suite), the architecture will further evolve to include:

 - Additional microservices for specialized AI features
 - More complex integrations with external services
 - Enhanced data processing pipelines
 - Real-time collaboration features
+- AI-driven automation for project management
+- Advanced calendar and task management systems